ErikKassubek/ADVOCATE/doc/replay.md

 next operation.

-#### Replay Manager
+##### Replay Manager
 ![Replay Manager](img/replayManager.png)\
 The replay manager releases the operations in the correct order.

-When an
-operations wants to execute, it calls the `WaitForReplay` functions.
-If the replay is not enable or if the operation is an internal operation and is therefore ignored, the function will just return.
-Otherwise it will create a wait channel `chWait` and and acknowledgement channel `chAck`.
-It will store those channels with a reference to the code location and routine id of the operation.
-The routine id is the id of the routine in the replay trace.
-It is set for the routine in the [newProc](../go-patch/src/runtime/proc.go#L5057) function in `runtime/proc.go`.
-This allows us to separate operations in the same code position but in separate routines.
-Code at the same code position and in the same routine does not need to be separated, since routines are executed sequentially.
-The function then returns the channel to the waiting operation.

 To release the operations, a separate routine `ReleaseWait` is run in the background.\
+This routing loops as long as the replay is active.
-The main loop of this manager is as follows:
+The main loop of this manager is as follows:\
+First the manager checks, if an operation has executed directly without it being added to the `waitOps` map first.
+If this is the case, it will, if required, check if the operation has already send its acknowledgement.
+If not, it will wait for it.
+If the acknowledgement has arrived, it will advance to the next element in the trace.\
-First, the manager gets the next element that should be executed (see [here](#getnextreplayelement)).
+Then, the manager gets the next element that should be executed (see [here](#getnextreplayelement)).
 If no element is left, the replay is disabled.
 The same is true if the next element in the trace is the `replayEnd` element.
 If the bug is confirmed by reaching a certain point in the code (e.g leak or resource deadlock), this will confirm the replay.
 If the element is an